Garmelon/forst/API.md

 phase, the client can enter and exit rooms, as well as interact with other clients in entered rooms.
 The server will also send status updates (events) for entered rooms.

+## Packets

+The server and client communicate using packets.
+A packet is a textual WebSocket message containing a JSON object.

+There are three types of packets: **Events**, **commands**, and **replies**.

+- An **event** is sent from the server to the client whenever something happens that the client should know about.
+- A **command** is sent from the client to the server.
+It instructs the server to perform an action on behalf of the client.
+- The server must respond to a command with a **reply**.
+It describes the result of executing the command.

+Every packet has a `type` field that describes the type of the packet.
+It must have one of the following values:

+- `"event"` if the packet is an **event**
+- `"command"` if the packet is a **command**
+- `"reply"` if the packet is a **reply**

+Every packet has a `name` field and a `data` field.
+The `name` field contains the name of the event or command.
+The `data` field contains a json object that is the payload of the event, command, or reply.

+**Command** and **reply** packets have an optional field `id` of type string that can be used by the client to associate replies with commands.
+When the client sends a command, it may include an arbitrary id.
+In its reply to the command, the server must include the exact same id.
+If the client omitted the id, the server must omit it as well.

 ## Primitive types